thatWest7014/thatWest7014/README.md

 Nirmini Founder, Security Researcher, Game + Software Developer, Furry, Photographer, etc.

-I'm a student who generally works in Information Technology (IT) alongside Cybersecurity.
-In other words, I get to assemble the trains and their tracks and then try to derail them. ([Based on the introduction to "Hacking Google"](https://www.youtube.com/watch?v=przDcQe6n5o)) I also do art and a few other hobbies and projects, including film production, pixel art, and many, many more.
-My opinion on AI can generally be summed up as "it sucks 99% of the time unless it's locally run.
-Then it's less bad, but still not good."
-I am also the director/founder of the Nirmini Development group, a software and game development group that was originally [founded on the Roblox platform](https://www.roblox.com/communities/33610529/Nirmini).
-(Vibe-coding isn't coding, btw, just because coding teaches you things and vibe-coding doesn't.)
+I'm a HS student who works in Information Tech (IT), Cybersecurity, and Web/Game/App Development.
+I mostly work in creation applications and then pentesting them or (borrowing [Google's analogy](https://www.youtube.com/watch?v=przDcQe6n5o)), creating a network of model trains and then finding ways to derail those trains and make it so that other people can't abuse that same flaw.
+I also do or am involved in some other stuff like pixel art, graphic design, the furry fandom, and film/broadcasting.
+I also operate the day-to-day operations of Nirmini, an indie tech studio.
+(Unverified Vibe-coding isn't coding, it doesn't make you think about things like implementations and such which means you probably don't know your application well.)

 ####
 - Pronouns: [she/her/they](https://en.pronouns.page/@_simplykatt) :transgender_flag: